DESIHIGH/desihigh/README.md

 :mortar_board:  If you've studied all there is to know, it may be time to take [The Test](https://github.com/michaelJwilson/DESI-HighSchool/blob/main/TheTest/README.md) and [graduate](https://github.com/michaelJwilson/DESI-HighSchool/blob/main/Graduation/README.md) from DESI High!

 :school:  Have a classroom full of students potentially interested in DESI High?
 We have an elite team of scientists from across the globe ready to get things   <a href="mailto:desihighinitiative@gmail.com?subject=Meet a scientist:">started for you</a>!
 Meet one of our [existing partner schools](https://github.com/michaelJwilson/DESI-HighSchool/tree/main/Partners/Lowell) :earth_africa:.

-:computer:  Know someone who would love this but doesn't have access?
-Ask about our <a href="mailto:desihighinitiative@gmail.com?subject=Paper Binder:">paper Binder</a> and <a href="mailto:desihighinitiative@gmail.com?subject=Loaner laptop:">loaner laptop </a> (for the Bay Area) programs.

 <p float="left">
   <img src="desihigh/images/BASF.jpg",           width=250>